-Unfortunately, applicants from Denmark cannot apply for these Fellowship Programs.
+Unfortunately, applicants from Greece cannot apply for these Fellowships in 2020.

 The selection process involves two phases.
 During the first phase, a panel of Humanity in Action staff, Board members and Senior Fellows reads all of the applications and selects a pool of finalists for further review by Humanity in Action’s Selection Committee.
 During the second phase, the Selection Committee reads and evaluates all finalist applications and conducts group interviews with finalists.
 All finalists will be interviewed by a small panel of the Selection Committee together with two or three other finalists.
 The final selections are made based on this second reading and the interview.

 No, unfortunately not.
-All applications must be submitted online in order to be considered eligible.
+All applications must be submitted through our online form in order to be considered eligible.

-You are eligible to apply if you speak fluent Danish and if you have been living in Denmark for at least two years.
+You are eligible to apply if you speak fluent Greek and if you have been living in Greece for at least two years.
 If you are on a short-term study exchange, you are not eligible.

 All Humanity in Action Fellowship Programs are conducted in English.

 Currently enrolled graduate students and PhD students are eligible to apply.

 Humanity in Action will help Fellows obtain any visas necessary for participation in the programs.
 However, it is the full responsibility of Fellows to obtain the visa on their own.
 Fellows must initiate the process, request supporting documentation from Humanity in Action in a timely fashion and follow through to make sure they receive their visa on time.
 If you require a visa for your Fellowship, you must begin the process as soon as you are placed in your program country.
 Humanity in Action will not be responsible for obtaining your visa for you.

 Due to the nature of our selection process, we do not provide any feedback on applications.